hhhug000/learn-linux-arch/README.md

 This repo is a guide for learning Linux (Specifically Arch Linux), with instructions, quizzes, notes, and, in the future, activities to help you learn.

+ All quizzes are attached to the instructional pages

 ## Contents:
 1. [What is Linux?](01-what-is-linux.md)
 2. [Common commands](02-common-commands.md)